 The good news is that there are lots of reasons why employees stay with a company, and many aren’t related to pay.

-In this post we talk about how to create an employee recognition program —a low-cost, high impact solution that you can start using right away.
+In this post, we talk about how to create an employee recognition program —a low-cost, high impact solution that you can start using right away.

 Employee Recognition = Employee Retention

-When they feel connected to their job beyond just a pay check, they’ll be more inspired to go above and beyond.
+When they feel connected to their job beyond just a paycheck, they’ll be more inspired to go above and beyond.

 Studies show that companies that have employee recognition programs far outperform companies that don’t.

-For example, a recent survey by Badgeville found that 83% of employees said recognition for their contributions is more fulfilling that any rewards and gifts, and 71% said that the most meaningful recognition they have received had no dollar value.
+For example, a recent survey by Badgeville found that 83% of employees said recognition for their contributions is more fulfilling than any rewards and gifts, and 71% said that the most meaningful recognition they have received had no dollar value.